ArweaveTeam/Bounties/readme.md

 **Time investment:** One afternoon to one weekend.

-## **Rewards:**
+## **Reward**

-**Basic:** $50 in ETH + 200 AR
-A simple application with functional features and a basic UI and styling, hosted on the permaweb.

-**Advanced:** $250 in ETH + 500 AR
+**$250 in ETH + 500 AR**
 A dynamic and interactive web application that is hosted on the permaweb, along with ideas that contribute added functionality to the permaweb eco system.
 For examples: [Arweave API explorer](https://arweave.net/LHff4F45o7ipDqjoePG0PDG5BD2hLD8xf17OBg4FjRE) & [ArweaveID](https://arweave.net/fGUdNmXFmflBMGI2f9vD7KzsrAc1s1USQgQLgAVT0W0).
-Ideas that resemble or improve on popular web applications such as [AskWeave](https://arweave.net/HhIjOjxgHYXJU5RVjRYfAR017vbZdujbCSlaA8NQ20U) & [Scribe](https://arweave.net/VOKAC_SYiUzbJrEaIY5SEBh1pf0bGQOd8c7G68nzet4#/) are also encouraged, and all applications must include a UI with basic styling.
+Ideas that resemble or improve on popular web applications such as [AskWeave](https://arweave.net/HhIjOjxgHYXJU5RVjRYfAR017vbZdujbCSlaA8NQ20U) & [Scribe](https://arweave.net/VOKAC_SYiUzbJrEaIY5SEBh1pf0bGQOd8c7G68nzet4#/) are also encouraged, and all applications must include a nice looking UI.
+Applications whose core features rely on centralised dependencies are not accepted.

-**Store the UI for an existing dApp** on the permaweb: $100 in ETH + 300 AR

-**Skyrocket with Apollo 🚀** Stand out from the crowd and build a show-stopping application with a killer UI to be in for the chance of entering our Apollo program.
-Apollo rewards you for building top-notch applications, by providing you with additional resources, rewards, and the chance to drive users to your perma-app.
-We’ll be keeping a close eye on submissions and if we spot a super-star build, you’ll be hearing from us!

-If you’re unsure of which category your application fits into, [head over to our Discord server](https://discord.gg/VxJ3xsm) where both Arweave team members and the wider Arweave developer community can help guide you with your submission ideas!

-**Bonus Rewards:**

-*Most innovative app:* Each month we’ll be awarding a bonus $300 in ETH for the most ingenious and creative app that not only utilises the Arweave permaweb in a clever way, but is inspiring in its originality and vision.
-It’s the app that really stands out from the crowd, the star of the show if you will!

-*Best team submission:* We believe that a collective intelligence can produce amazing results.
-That’s why we’re awarding $300 ETH every month to the best team submission!
-Have an exciting app idea?
-Why not [join the Arweave Discord community](https://discord.gg/VxJ3xsm) and form a team?
-Or even invite your friends to help build out your idea!
-To make it worth your while, we’ll add an additional $100 in ETH for each additional team member!
-GO TEAM!

-*Best ecosystem contribution:* We’re looking for the best of the BEST ecosystem contribution.
-We’ll be awarding $300 of ETH each month to the community member who truly understands the community’s needs and builds a game changing app that significantly improves the permaweb experience.

-*Refer a friend:* We value the Arweave community and naturally we want to share the Arweave initiative with the world, that’s why we want to incentivise you to refer your talented developer friends.
-For each person you refer that joins the perpetual hackathon we’ll reward you AND your friend $10 of ETH.
-Simply @ your referrers’ GitHub handle when you submit your application.

 ## **Resources**